shakyarjn/shakyarjn/README.md

 ### Hi there 👋

+I am back to the world of technology and in the process of relearning the basics.
+I plan to get into the field of data science.
+I would love to get some help.
+Thanks.

 <!--
 **shakyarjn/shakyarjn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.